The menus / toolbars for WaterGEMS, SewerGEMS, or HAMMER are not showing while in ArcMap, even though compatible versions are being used.

 If your menus/toolbars are appearing but you're experiencing other problems while working on the model in ArcMap integrated mode, there are a number of possible reasons.
 If the model has never worked properly, use the search bar above to search for the specific symptom, to locate a separate article to address the issue.

 If the model was working and has stopped working, in most cases the culprit is the geodatabase (.MDB).
 Try deleting this file and reopening your project (and save a new .MDB to the same location).
 You can locate the geodatabase by looking at the "source" path in the properties of one of the element layers in the Table of Contents.
 Ensure that ArcMap and the OpenFlows product are closed first before deleting this file.

-See also: How does the intermediate geodatabase (.mdb) file function with ArcMap integration?
+See also: How does the intermediate geodatabase (.MDB or .GDB) file function with ArcMap and ArcGIS Pro integration?